 While there are only a small number of studies on ginger, those involving healthy pregnant people report a low risk of side effects.
 Thus, most experts consider ginger a safe, effective remedy during pregnancy (

 A daily dose of ginger may be an effective alternative to anti-nausea medications in a variety of situations, including during pregnancy and after chemotherapy or an operation.

 Peppermint aromatherapy is another alternative likely to help reduce nausea.

 One study assessed its effects in women who had just given birth by C-section.

-Those exposed to a peppermint smell rated their level of nausea significantly lower than those given anti-nausea medications or a placebo (15).
+Those exposed to a peppermint smell rated their level of nausea significantly lower than those given anti-nausea medications or a placebo (

-In a third study, using an inhaler containing peppermint oil at the onset of nausea reduced symptoms — within two minutes of treatment — in 44% of cases (17).
+In a third study, using an inhaler containing peppermint oil at the onset of nausea reduced symptoms — within two minutes of treatment — in 79% of cases (

 Peppermint oil taken in pill form has shown mixed results.
 Some studies show benefits, while others find no effects (18,

 Smelling peppermint oil at the onset of nausea may help reduce your symptoms.